puppetlabs/puppet-docs/source/puppet/3.7/reference/experiments_cfacter.markdown

 Native Facter Works Like Facter
 -----

 We've implemented as much of Facter 2.2 functionality as possible.
 Native Facter supports all core facts as well as external facts and Ruby custom facts.
-The [Native Facter extensibility features](cfacter_features) page contains the latest feature information.
+The [Native Facter extensibility features][cfacter_features] page contains the latest feature information.

 ### Unsupported Features